 About CMHRC

-The Children’s Mental Health Resource Center provides guidance and resources for the early identification and management of mood disorders, bipolar disorder, and Fear of Harm.
+The Children’s Mental Health Resource Center provides guidance and resources for the early identification and management of mood disorders, bipolar disorder, and its newly recognized phenotype, Thermoregulatory Sleep Dysregulation disorder, otherwise known as FOH.

 From top to bottom CMHRC’s board, staff, and volunteers represent the lived experience of mental health challenges.
 We seek to elevate the voices of those who both survive and thrive while living with mental illness.